What Are The Best Board Games For Seniors & the Elderly?

 8. Chronology

-The goal of Chronology is to arrange 10 cards in chronological order as they occurred in history.
-A seniors knowledge of history and having been there when some of the events occurred gives them an advantage in this game.
+A senior’s knowledge of history and having been there when some of the events occurred gives them an advantage in this game.
 It is a great confidence booster and works the brain and memory while playing.

 Unfortunately, the game is not available as a large print game for seniors with vision problems.
 However, the dates and other information are already in a larger font which should be easy for seniors with vision problems to read.